-The College of Osteopathic Medicine (COM) is an academic program of the University of New England (UNE).
-UNE is accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NEASC CIHE), whose mission is to establish and maintain high standards of education through the doctoral level.
+The University of New England is accredited by the New England Commission of Higher Education (formerly New England Association of Schools and Colleges Commission on Institutions of Higher Education), whose mission is to establish and maintain high standards of education through the doctoral level.

-- Postdoctoral Medical Education
+Postdoctoral Medical Education

 Osteopathic Postdoctoral Training Institutions (OPTIs) are academic sponsors providing an enhanced quality assurance mechanism for all AOA-approved postdoctoral training programs.
 While an OPTI ensures a seamless continuum of osteopathic medical education, it also requires continuous educational assessment.

-NOTE: The AOA, the Accreditation Council for Graduate Medical Education (ACGME) and the American Association of Colleges of Osteopathic Medicine (AACOM) have agreed to establish a single accreditation system for graduate medical education programs in the US, with AOA-accredited training programs transitioning to ACGME accreditation between July 1, 2015 and June 30, 2020.
+NOTE: The AOA, the Accreditation Council for Graduate Medical Education (ACGME), and the American Association of Colleges of Osteopathic Medicine (AACOM) have agreed to establish a single accreditation system for graduate medical education programs in the U.S., with AOA-accredited training programs transitioning to ACGME accreditation between July 1, 2015 and June 30, 2020.
 Our affiliations with residency programs will remain in place as we move through this transition.

-- Continuing Medical Education
+Continuing Medical Education

-UNE COM’s Office of Continuing Medical Education (CME) is accredited by the American Osteopathic Association and the Maine Medical Association and provides postdoctoral medical education to both osteopathic (DO) and allopathic (MD) physicians.
+UNE COM’s Office of Continuing Medical Education (CME) is accredited by the AOA and the Maine Medical Association and provides postdoctoral medical education to both osteopathic (D.O.) and allopathic (M.D.) physicians.
 Each agency grants accreditation based on the demonstrated ability to plan and implement CME activities in accordance with accreditation requirements.

 UNE COM is one of a handful of providers to hold the distinction of maintaining this dual accreditation and sponsor collaborative CME activities for these two physician groups.
 The College of Osteopathic Medicine maintains its accreditations with continued adherence to required sets of criteria and its commitment to continual quality review and improvement of its programs and services.